Moons of Neptune: Regular moons

 In order of distance from Neptune, the regular moons are Naiad, Thalassa, Despina, Galatea, Larissa, Hippocamp, and Proteus.
 All but the outer two are within Neptune-synchronous orbit (Neptune's rotational period is 0.6713 day or 16 hours) and thus are being tidally decelerated.
 Naiad, the closest regular moon, is also the second smallest among the inner moons (following the discovery of Hippocamp), whereas Proteus is the largest regular moon and the second largest moon of Neptune.
 The first five moons orbit much faster than Neptune's rotation itself ranging from 7 hours for Naiad and Thalassa, to 13 hours for Larissa.

 The inner moons are closely associated with Neptune's rings.
 The two innermost satellites, Naiad and Thalassa, orbit between the Galle and LeVerrier rings.
 Despina may be a shepherd moon of the LeVerrier ring, because its orbit lies just inside this ring.
 The next moon, Galatea, orbits just inside the most prominent of Neptune's rings, the Adams ring.
 This ring is very narrow, with a width not exceeding 50 km, and has five embedded bright arcs.
 The gravity of Galatea helps confine the ring particles within a limited region in the radial direction, maintaining the narrow ring.
 Various resonances between the ring particles and Galatea may also have a role in maintaining the arcs.

 Only the two largest regular moons have been imaged with a resolution sufficient to discern their shapes and surface features.
-Larissa, about 200 km in diameter, is elongated.
-Proteus is not significantly elongated, but not fully spherical either: it resembles an irregular polyhedron, with several flat or slightly concave facets 150 to 250 km in diameter.
+Larissa, about 200 km in diameter, is slightly elongated.
+Proteus is also not significantly elongated, but not fully spherical either: it resembles an irregular polyhedron, with several flat or slightly concave facets 150 to 250 km in diameter.
 At about 400 km in diameter, it is larger than the Saturnian moon Mimas, which is fully ellipsoidal.
 This difference may be due to a past collisional disruption of Proteus.
 The surface of Proteus is heavily cratered and shows a number of linear features.
 Its largest crater, Pharos, is more than 150 km in diameter.

 All of Neptune's inner moons are dark objects: their geometric albedo ranges from 7 to 10%.
-Their spectra indicate that they are made from water ice contaminated by some very dark material, probably complex organic compounds.
+Their spectra indicate that they are made from water ice contaminated by some very dark material.
 In this respect, the inner Neptunian moons are similar to the inner Uranian moons.